snap-stanford/snap-python/README.md

 		cd snap-python
 		make

-	From a Python interpreter, you should be able to run:
+	From a Python interpreter, you should be able to import `snap` module:

 		$ python
 		>>> import sys